Time in Maldives

 Time in Maldives is given by Maldives Time (MVT) (UTC+05:00).
 However, some island resorts operate their own time zone, known as Maldives Island Time, up to 2 hours ahead of the official Maldives Time.
-The Maldives does not currently observe daylight saving time as time does not vary in Maldives due to be located in the equator.
+The Maldives does not currently observe daylight saving time as daylight hours do not vary in Maldives due to being located on the equator.